schauhan/miniature-memory/content/posts/a-product-manager-is-not-the-ceo-of-the-product.md

 > "A Product Manager is a CEO of their product..."

 Statements like this 👆🏽 get my goat every time.
-Sometimes less experienced product managers take these statements at face-value, assuming product-building to be an end-all-be-all process, which impedes their growth.
+Sometimes less experienced product managers take these statements at face value, assuming product-building to be an end-all-be-all process, which impedes their growth.
 Below I’ve given some counter-views to showcase how different these roles are.

-I’ve formed these opinions as a result of working in tech for over 15 years, and having played both these roles at different points in my career.
-(The CEO role coming from building and running my own company).
+I’ve formed these opinions as a result of working in tech for over 15 years and having played both these roles at different points in my career.
+(The CEO role comes from building and running my own company).

 In addition to these roles (product manager and CEO) having different focus areas, running a company is much harder than building a product - the number of moving pieces increases manifold, and the context switching is mind-boggling.